 For those baby boomers who may be new to the Medicare system and may have the need to hire home care agencies to provide Medicare skilled Services in their homes, or, if you have or relatives who may need Medicare skilled services at home, please take advantage of the Medicare website.
-It has very useful and beneficial information to help keep you informed of your benefits as well as providing you with tools to help guide you.
+It has very useful and beneficial information to help keep you informed of your benefits as well as provide you with tools to help guide you.
 Visit Home Health Compare at https://www.medicare.gov/homehealthcompare

 I want to highlight two (2) home health care Tools here for Medicare Beneficiaries:

 Tool # 1 is a Home Health Agency Checklist.
 You can use this tool to compare what you are looking for to meet your needs.
 This checklist has twelve questions.
 I am listing a few of the questions.
 Questions such as: Is the agency Medicare-certified?
 Is the agency Medicaid certified (if you have both Medicare and Medicaid insurance)?
 Does the agency offer skilled nursing services or skilled physical therapy?
 Please note that if the agency you hire is not Medicare-certified and you expect Medicare to pay for your care, Medicare does not pay for skilled care if the agency is not Medicare certified.
 As a Medicare beneficiary, there are certain specific requirements that the provider must meet in order for Medicare to pay for the services.
 If you have private insurance, then you see what is covered by your private insurance.
 Also if you plan to pay privately out of pocket for the whole care or service, then Medicare-certified may not apply.
-Other questions to ask include whether the agency will meet your language and cultural preferences; whether they offer personal care services like bathing, dressing, etc.; whether they offer support services like helping arranging for meals on wheels; or can they meet the services and hours based on your doctor’s orders; is staff available on nights and weekends for emergencies?
+Other questions to ask include whether the agency will meet your language and cultural preferences; whether they offer personal care services like bathing, dressing, etc.; whether they offer support services like helping arrange for meals on wheels; or can they meet the services and hours based on your doctor’s orders; is staff available on nights and weekends for emergencies?
 You can download the Home Health Agency Checklist form the Medicare website.

 Tool # 2 is the Quality of Patient Care Star System “Home Health Compare”- This is a comparison of listed Medicare-certified Home Health Agencies based on the agency’s performance on the Quality Measures on the Home Health Compare Medicare website.
 The data shows how each home agency used best practices when caring for its patients and patients improved in certain important areas of care.